amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 These compound forms do not appear in Kannada because they manifest the `DaDum` pattern at the beginning.

-However, it must be noted that formation of such `DaDum` pattern at the beginning is a possibility only is some of such compounds.
+However, it must be noted that the formation of such `DaDum` pattern at the beginning is a possibility only is some of such compounds.
 Sometimes a `DaDum` pattern may not manifest at the beginning of such compounds even when the epenthetic `w` is prevented (for the sake of argument).
 In some of those cases, the compounds could be bisyllabic, made up of only two `light` syllables, which is also not a valid metrical unit in native Kannada prosody, as discussed [above](#structure-of-metrical-units-in-native-kannada-prosody).